 You have worked hard to gain admission to the University of Delaware.
 Your admission to the University of Delaware means that you are extremely bright and talented and have excellent prospects for future success.
 Do not let a criminal charge jeopardize everything you have worked so hard to achieve.
-Make sure you take your case seriously by retaining an experienced attorney to defend you.
+Make sure you take your case seriously by retaining an experienced University of Delaware student crimes defense lawyer to defend you.

 As a Wilmington college student crimes lawyer, I have extensive experience defending University of Delaware students charged with offenses that include:

 - Drug possession, including possession of a small amount of marijuana

 - Underage drinking and possession of alcohol

 - Disorderly Conduct, Assault or Offensive Touching, Fighting at a bar, in a dorm room or elsewhere on campus

 In addition to other penalties from the State of Delaware or Newark Alderman’s Court, as a student, you may also face sanctions from the University of Delaware for violating its Code of Conduct.
 These sanctions may include disciplinary probation, fines, parental notification, alcohol education -— and in the worst case -— expulsion from the University of Delaware.